nimbleindustry/device/README.md

 Contributing
 ------------
-Contributions should follow the standard model:
+Contributions to this project should follow the standard git model:

 	fork ➝ feature-branch ➝ pull-request